 Support for witnesses going to court

-You are also entitled to be paid for any loss of earnings you suffer as a result of appearing as a witness; however, the actual amount you receive will be decided by the police or the Office of the Director of Public Prosecution.
+You are also entitled to be paid for any loss of earnings you suffer as a result of appearing as a witness.
+The actual amount you receive will be decided by the police or the Office of the Director of Public Prosecution.

-Protecting you from threats and intimidation
+Protection from threats and intimidation

 Free counselling for witnesses of crime

-Free counselling is available from Relationships Australia to help you recover from the emotional and psychological impact of witnessing a crime.
-Phone 1300 139 703 or 1300 364 277 to find out about the services they can provide, or to make an appointment to see a councilor.
+Phone Relationships Australia on 1300 139 703 to find out about the services they can provide, or to make an appointment to see a counsellor.